dcrapis/oceandao-wiki/Grant-Proposal-Template.md

   - [ ] $ Proposed / $ Funded (Your project helps generate, and fund more proposals)
   - [ ] Other.
 Explain…

-Proposal in one sentence:

-Description of the project and what problem is it solving:

-Grant Deliverables: (Provide us with a check-boxed list of deliverables for the funding provided.)
-- [ ] Grant Deliverable 1
-- [ ] Grant Deliverable 2
-- [ ] Grant Deliverable 3
+What is the final product?:

 How does this project drive value to the “fundamental metric” (listed above) and the overall Ocean ecosystem?
 This is best expressed as Expected ROI, details [here](On-ROI).

-What is the final product?:

 Funding Requested: (Amount of USD your team is requesting - Round 8 Max @ 17,600)